 The withdrawal date is the date the student began the school's official withdrawal process or officially notified the school of intent to withdraw.
 "Officially notifies" means the student contacts and notifies the Admissions and Records Office of their intent to withdraw or leave school.
 Student's official notification can be written or oral.
-If the student drops out without notifying the school, the student is considered to have unofficially withdrawn and the reported last day of attendance (LDA) will be used to determine the withdrawal date.
+If the student drops out, unofficially withdraws without notifying the school, the withdrawal date is the midpoint of the payment period or period of enrollment.

-For all students awarded a non-passing grade at the end of the semester, the student's reported last day of attendance (LDA) will be used to determine whether a student who received all "F" or "FN" grades earned the grade or unofficially withdrew.
-The LDA will be used to determine the unofficial withdrawal date for the return of funds calculations.
+For students awarded a non-passing grade of "F" or "FN" at the end of the semester are considered to have unofficially withdrawn and the midpoint of the semester will be used to calculate the return of funds.
 Additionally, if a student is reported as "never attended" class, 100% of federal aid that was credited or disbursed to the student will be reversed from student's account and returned to U.S. Department of Education.
 The reversal may create a balance owed to College of the Mainland.